Wix Bookings: Translating Your Site

 - Select the language you want to edit.

-- Translate any text options that were not automatically translated.
+- Click Edit Translations to translate the text that were not automatically translated.

 Step 4 | Publish and test your site